 Once YouTube knows your video is relevant to a search term, it experiments with the search results.
 For every 1000 searches for your target keyword, YouTube will experiment by ranking your video 3rd in the search results, just high enough to get a few views and collect data on viewer statistics.

-That 3rd spot might earn the video 10 views.
-But those 10 views are important because they help Youtube determine if your video is high quality.
-Youtube determines the quality of your video by checking 2 important statistics:
+That 3rd spot might earn the video ten views.
+But those ten views are important because they help YouTube determine if your video is high quality.
+YouTube determines the quality of your video by checking two important statistics:

 – Average viewing time percentage